Advanced steam technology: Carbon neutrality

 If renewable fuel such as wood or other biofuel is used then the system could be carbon neutral.
 The use of biofuel remains controversial; however, liquid biofuels are easier to manufacture for steam plant than for diesels as they do not demand the stringent fuel standards required to protect diesel injectors.

 Advantages of advanced steam technology

-In principle, combustion and power delivery of steam plant can be considered as separate stages.
-While high overall thermal efficiency may be difficult to achieve, largely due to the extra stage of generating a working fluid between combustion and power delivery attributable mainly to leakages and heat losses, the separation of the processes allows specific problems to be addressed at each stage without revising the whole system every time.
+In principle, combustion and power delivery of steam plant can be considered separate stages.
+High overall thermal efficiency may be difficult to achieve, largely due to the extra stage of generating a working fluid between combustion and power delivery attributable mainly to leakages and heat losses.

+The separation of the processes allows specific problems to be addressed at each stage without revising the whole system every time.
 For instance, the boiler or steam generator can be adapted to use any heat source, whether obtained from solid, liquid or gaseous fuel, and can use waste heat.
 Whatever the choice, it will have no direct effect on the design of the engine unit, as that only ever has to deal with steam.